Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 Try to print out a number (line (1)); you'll see that this doesn't work.
 But printing a string is no problem, why is this?
 The print procedure only accepts
 - a string,
-- or a format string with arguments to be substituted in the % placeholders.
+- or a format string with % placeholders to be substituted by arguments in the second parameter.
 If you use the print procedure with only 1 parameter, then this parameter must be of type string.
-If not, you for example in `print(1);` get the **Error: Type mismatch.
+If not, for example in `print(1);` you get the **Error: Type mismatch.
 Type wanted: string; type given: s64.**

     print(1);